parallelchain-io/parallelchain-docs/docs/concepts/mempool.md

 **Mempool**: A broad term which can refer to:

 - A component of validating and full nodes which accepts not-yet-finalized transactions for future inclusion in a block (only validating nodes can produce new blocks).
 - The fuzzy set of not-yet-finalized transactions included in the network's individual mempools.
-This set is fuzzy because individual mempools are unlikely to consistent at any given time due to network delays and and partitions.
+This set is fuzzy because individual mempools are unlikely to be consistent at any given time due to network delays and partitions.

 ## How does mempool work?
 ---